 What you can expect

-We seek to ensure all our buildings have comfortable furniture, a well equipped kitchen, modern bathrooms and good quality bath and bed linen.
-All beds are made up ready for your arrival with sheets and blankets.
+We seek to ensure all our buildings have comfortable furniture, a well-equipped kitchen, modern bathrooms and good quality bath and bed linen.
+All beds are made up ready for your arrival with sheets and blankets and several buildings have duvets.
 Most Landmarks have at least one open fire or stove.
 In other respects they are quite different from the mainstream and none has a television, radio or telephone.
 Given their mainly remote locations, we are not able to provide wi-fi.

 Staying in a Landmark - the practicalities